lowdanie/lowdanie.github.io/_posts/2024-10-21-bloch-sphere.md

 The rest of this section will be dedicated to proving the claim.

-First lets obtain a more concrete version of the Pauli basis map
+First let's obtain a more concrete version of the Pauli basis map
 $\mathrm{Pauli}$.
 Since the Pauli matrices $X,Y,Z\in\mathfrak{su}(2)$ form an orthonormal basis, the coordinates of a matrix $M\in\mathfrak{su}(2)$ in the Pauli basis are given by the inner products with $X$, $Y$ and $Z$: